 Results and outcomes

 The current cost of our Open Doors Capital project is £1.9m.
 As at December 2018 our fundraising total has reached £1,512,997 including grants and pledges promised but not yet received.
 The current shortfall relates to VAT which we expect to be able to reclaim under the Listed Places of Worship Grants Scheme (to be claimed before March 2022).

 Renewal of the premises is only one strand of the vision for Open Doors.
 We are also taking this opportunity to deepen the church's awareness of its mission, promote our Oxford Methodist heritage, and give a practical focus to our membership of the World Church.

-We aim to give five percent of all voluntary donations and local fundraising to Christian Aid, initially for its work in Burkina Faso, West Africa.
+We are giving five percent of all voluntary donations and local fundraising to Christian Aid, initially for its work in various places.
 We will, therefore, also be helping an estimated 88,000 people to adapt to the challenges of climate change through the project to set up community market gardens, and provide seeds, loans and training.
 Even better, the European Union has promised to quadruple any donations we make to the Burkina Faso project!
-In addition to the total referred to above, we have raised £26,247 for Christian Aid which has grown to £75,488 after the EU funding is included.
+In addition to the total referred to above, we have raised £28,247 for Christian Aid which has grown to £75,488 after the EU funding is included.